 Q: How is the Tarrant SBDC funded?

-The Tarrant SBDC is funded through a cooperative agreement with the U.S. Small Business Administration, the State of Texas and Tarrant County College.
+The Tarrant SBDC is funded in part through a cooperative agreement with the U.S. Small Business Administration.
+Also, funded by the State of Texas and Tarrant County College.